Financial Aid

 Pell Grants are a primary source of student financial aid and are part of the Title IV Federal Financial Aid Program.
 To apply, a student must complete the Free Application for Federal Student Aid (FAFSA) online at www.studentaid.gov with CVCC’s federal school code 012182.
 The FAFSA must be renewed each year to determine aid eligibility for the next academic year.
 CVCC's priority deadline is May 1 of each year.

 For students who have been selected by the federal processor for verification, additional documents must be submitted to the Financial Aid Office in Wilson Hall.
-The primary source of communication to students from the Financial Aid Office will be their Pirate Web at www.cv.edu for financial aid status, pending documents needed, offer letters, and additional information.
+The primary source of communication for students from the Financial Aid Office will be their Pirate Web at www.cv.edu, where they can view their financial aid status, pending documents, offer letters, and access additional information.

 Pell Grants are prorated based on the student’s semester registration status.
 The course load will include only courses required for the student’s degree plan.